-So the ever growing corporate behemoths grow ever larger, extolling competition and privatization without acknowledging the loss of the middle class or the increasing poverty.
+So the ever-growing corporate behemoths become ever larger, extolling competition and privatization without acknowledging the loss of the middle class or the increasing poverty.
 Profit is the sole guide to action without the moral compass that guided earlier generations.
 And uneducated workers of all races take the brunt of the harm.

 And everyone blames government, which behaves very much as they do.
 The problem with democracy is that we get what we deserve.